-Some of these drugs carry a warning that their use may increase the risk of suicidal behavior and thoughts in some people.
+Some of these drugs carry a warning that their use may rarely increase the risk of suicidal behavior and thoughts in children and young adults.
 New or worsening symptoms, unusual changes in mood or behavior, or suicidal thoughts or behavior need to be monitored.

 Treatment During Pregnancy

 Treatment for bipolar disorder is generally the same for men and women.
 But special treatment considerations are necessary for some women, particularly during pregnancy.

 While it is crucial that women continue treatment during pregnancy, risks to the baby are also considered.
 So treatment regimens may change to minimize risk.

 In general, doctors prefer lithium and older drugs such as Haldol (haloperidol), as well as many available antidepressants during pregnancy.
 That's because these drugs have shown less risk than some other drugs to the unborn baby.

 Also, because they have been used for longer than the newer drugs, their effects in pregnancy are better established.
 If women choose to try stopping treatment during pregnancy, doctors often use these drugs if treatment must be resumed.
 A number of newer atypical antipsychotic medications have been studied during pregnancy and, to date, have demonstrated no known risks for birth defects or developmental abnormalities.